Ruitulyu/KAS-Analyzer/README.md

 **Install by cloning KAS-pipe2 git repository on github:**

-You can install KAS-pipe2 on command line (linux/mac) by cloning git repository on github:
+You can install KAS-pipe2 using command line (linux/mac) by cloning git repository on github:

 	$ git clone https://github.com/Ruitulyu/KAS-pipe2.git
 	$ cd KAS-pipe2